Scientific name: Hylaeosaurus, meaning ‘forest lizard’ after the Tilgate forest in the Wealden, Sussex where it was found.

 Though sporting some very fine facial features (though lacking the beak of true ankylosaurs), Hylaeosaurus is Hawkins’ only dinosaur sculpture without visible teeth.
 Perhaps, if the sculpture was always planned to face away from visitors, Hawkins decided that sculpting an open mouth with individually placed teeth would be unnecessary.

 Overall, Hawkins’ Hylaeosaurus is his most authentic dinosaur with respect to our modern understanding, accurately capturing an ankylosaur as a low-slung quadruped (four-legged) with a short neck, long tail and an armoured back.
 The resultant impression is of a lower, slower animal than either Megalosaurus or Iguanodon.
-Unlike these dinosaurs, which were soon embarrassed by the discovery of remains indicating entirely different body forms, the depiction of Hylaeosaurus as a heavyset quadruped was also vindicated in 1858 with the discovery of Scelidosaurus harrisonii, another armoured dinosaur, in Jurassic deposits of Britain.
+The depiction of Hylaeosaurus as a heavyset quadruped was also vindicated in 1858 with the discovery of Scelidosaurus harrisonii, another armoured dinosaur, in Jurassic deposits of Britain.